hermixy/QtMvvm/README.md

 - The Control class to represent an ui element in your core app.
 Allows you to expose properties, signals and slots to the ui and control the application flow from your core app
 - The IPresenter as interface to be implemented on each ui project.
 This is the part that presents uis based on controls
 - The CoreApp to control the application startup independently of the QApplication used
-- Functions to show messageboxes from your core app
+- Functions to show messageboxes (info, warning, error, etc.) from your core app
 	- Supports even input dialogs, with default edits as well as the option to add custom inputs

 Another feature is the QtMvvmSettings module.
 This extends the QtMvvm projects by adding ui independent settings.